TheRenegadeCoder/sample-programs/docs/projects/hello-world/_posts/2019-03-04-visual-basic.md

 Alternatively, we can run the solution using Microsoft’s very own Visual Studio.
 Of course, I’m not sure of it’s support on platforms beyond Windows.
-Don’t forget to grab a copy of the Hello World in Visual Basic .NET solution.
+Don’t forget to grab a copy of the Hello World in Visual Basic .NET solution.[^1]

+---

+#### References

+[^1]: J. Grifski, “Hello World in Visual Basic .NET,” The Renegade Coder, 6-May-2018.
+[Online].
+Available: <https://therenegadecoder.com/code/hello-world-in-visual-basic-net/>.
+[Accessed: 25-Mar-2019].